-Commentary from Kevin Rooney on the Correct Rendition of the Quilisma:
+Commentary from Kevin M. Rooney on the Correct Rendition of the Quilisma (Abridged and Slightly Paraphrased, with Permission):

 The mystery of the quilisma is solved.
 The quilisma is a rising portamento, Schleifer, or slide, or alternatively a light passing note.
 This is more or less the interpretation that Solesmes has always called for.